-term financial condition is its current financial position, both in dollar terms and in relation to the economy as a whole.
+The Government's current financial position and long-term financial condition can be evaluated both in dollar terms and in relation to the economy as a whole.
 Gross Domestic Product (GDP) measures the size of the Nation's economy in terms of the total value of all final goods and services that are produced in a year.
-Considering financial results relative to GDP serves as a useful indicator of the economy's capacity to sustain the Government's many programs.
+Considering financial results relative to GDP is a useful indicator of the economy's capacity to sustain the Government's many programs.
 For example: